Bangladesh opposition leaders to hang for war crimes

 The Tom Lantos Human Rights Commission, set up by the U.S. Congress, has expressed “serious concerns” over the death penalties.

-No Peace Without Justice, a non-profit organisation based in Italy, has called the tribunal’s proceedings “a weapon of politically influenced revenge whose real aim is to target the political opposition”.
+No Peace Without Justice, a non-profit organization based in Italy, has called the tribunal’s proceedings “a weapon of politically influenced revenge whose real aim is to target the political opposition”.

 The government denies the accusations.